ren40/tauri-plugin-screen-lock-status/README.md

 <h1 align="center" id="eng">Plugin for tracking session blocking |<a href="#rus">rus</a>|</h1>

 This plugin helps you control the lock status for the current session.
-Implemented on technologies such as WinAPI and DBUS.
 The current version of the plugin is suitable for `Tauri 1.5.4`.

 ## Usage

-To work, you must first connect the plugin to the project, this can be done by adding a line to `src-tauri/Cargo.toml`:
+[ 1 ] To get started, you need to connect a plugin to the project [ 2 ] To do this, add to `src-tauri/Cargo.toml`:

 ```toml
 [dependencies]
   tauri-plugin-screen-lock-status = { git = "https://github.com/ren40/tauri-plugin-screen-lock-status" }
 ```

-Next we connect it in the executable file `src-tauri/src/main.rc`:
+[ 3 ] Next, in the executable file `src-tauri/src/main.rc`, we connect:

 ```Rust
 //main.rc